EMBO Long-Term Fellowship Awards

 Detailed application guidelines and rules & regulations are available at

-Application deadlines in 2013 are 1 April and 1 October
+Application deadlines in 2014 are 15 April and 1 October.
+To apply go to the ERS website

 - Up to three months paid parental leave